Martha Higareda: Life and career

 She won the Mayahuel Award at the Guadalajara International Film Festival for the movie Mariachi Gringo, and that same year she played Amparo in the miniseries Carlos.
 She worked in the Disney movie McFarland, USA with director Nikki Caro.

 In 2016, she produced and starred in No manches Frida, with Edward Allen and Mauricio Arguelles.
 From Pantelion, Lionsgate, Videocine and Constantin Film, No Manches Frida was another box office hit, where Higareda plays shy yet passionate Miss Lucy who falls in love with a criminal (Omar Chaparro).
 Martha pitched Chaparro for the role.
 Made for $2.5 million, the film made 23 million dollars in the box office.

 Higareda produced with Miguel Mier, Jimena Rodriguez, Bernardo Rugama the box office success and Mexican adaptation of 3 idiots, a story about following your true passion.
-This subject has always interested Higareda as she has toured around her country giving inspirational yet grounding talks to teenagers.

 In 2018, Higareda starred in Netflix's Altered Carbon, a hard-boiled tech noir television series based on the book by Richard K. Morgan, as detective Kristin Ortega.

-She also stars in Queen of The South as Castel, niece to a Colombian cartel leader Reynaldo Fieto.

 In 2019, she played the lead role of Marisol in Hulu's American horror anthology television series, Into the Dark, episode "Culture Shock".